 Our School of Engineering blends resources of a top-tier research institution with the strengths of a small liberal arts college.
 With our emphasis on the undergraduate experience, Tufts offers students the opportunity to collaborate with faculty across all disciplines on their research projects.
 In fact, 60% of our undergraduates participate in research before graduation.
 From Professor Fiorenzo Omenetto’s work on chemically-sensing fabrics to Professor Eric Hines’ work in offshore wind energy to Professor Susan Landau’s research on the intersection of technology and privacy, faculty and students alike are collaborating to solve tough problems related to human health, sustainability, the human-technology interface, and beyond.

-Tufts engineers aren’t just math and science wizards.
+Tufts engineers do more than math and science.
 They are also kind, creative, collaborative, logical, enthusiastic, and down to earth.
 Collaboration is an especially big theme in our School of Engineering.
 On most problem sets that you complete as an engineering undergraduate, the first question will be “Who did you work on this with?”
 It is an expectation that you are working together to solve problems—because that is how engineering works in the real world!
 Our students understand that they need to be able to communicate and work with a wide variety of people to best solve the world’s most pressing problems.

-This past year, faculty, staff, students, and alumni from the Computer Science Department came together to create the Tufts CS Code for Good, a program that matches current students with various community service organizations and projects.
+During the COVID-19 pandemic, faculty, staff, students, and alumni from the Computer Science department came together to create the Tufts CS Code for Good, a program that matches current students with various community service organizations and projects.
 You will foster close relationships not only on the Tufts campus, but we also make sure that you understand the power and importance of embedding yourself into the broader communities that us Jumbos call home.

-Bray Laboratories, Halligan Hall, the Science and Technology Center, the Science and Engineering Complex, and the Collaborative Learning and Innovation Complex are among the many different spaces where our engineers immerse themselves in problem solving, tinkering, and inventing.
+Bray Laboratories, Halligan Hall, the Science and Technology Center, the Science and Engineering Complex, the Joyce Cummings Center, and the Collaborative Learning and Innovation Complex are among the many different spaces where our engineers immerse themselves in problem solving, tinkering, and inventing.